usablica/liaar/README.md

 # Liaar

-A simple tool to create a fake REST API
+Create fake REST API in a minute

 ##How to use?